-One of the main difficulties in this area for the EEE sector is the alternative to non-renewable materials.
-This can be understood as the promotion of renewable materials, such as natural materials (e.g. wood or plant fibres in plastics), or biosourced materials (e.g. biosourced plastics).
-This type of action is included in many plans but should be treated with caution.
+The main difficulty with this mandatory area for the EEE sector is that the alternative to the use of non-renewable materials can be understood as the promotion of renewable materials, such as natural materials (such as wood or plant fibres in plastics), or biosourced materials (e.g. biosourced plastics).
 As far as the end-of-life of EEE is concerned, the natural materials mentioned are not recyclable within the sector.
 It should be noted that very few biosourced plastics are currently used in EEE.